Road speed limit enforcement in Australia

-Road speed limit enforcement in Australia constitutes the actions taken by the authorities to force road users to comply with the speed limits in force on Australia's roads.
+Road speed limit enforcement in Australia constitutes the actions taken by the authorities to force road users to comply with the Speed limits in Australia.
 Speed limit enforcement equipment such as speed cameras and other technologies such as radar and LIDAR are widely used by the authorities.
 In some regions, aircraft equipped with VASCAR devices are also used.

 Each of the Australian states have their own speed limit enforcement policies and strategies and approved enforcement devices.